prometheus/blackbox_exporter/CONFIGURATION.md

   fail_if_not_matches_regexp:
     [ - <regex>, ... ]

   # Probe fails if response header matches regex.
+For headers with multiple values, fails if *at least one* matches
   fail_if_header_matches_regexp:
     [ - [ header: <string>,
           [ regex: <regex>, ]